- Discuss mandated communications – See Evaluation below

 c) Remind individual faculty members who wish to cross-list courses to secure permission from chairs of the corresponding unit(s).

-d) Remember that the CEA will review all significant changes to the curriculum prior to those changes being presented to the full faculty at a spring faculty meeting.
+d) Remember that the CEA will review all significant changes to the curriculum prior to those changes being presented to the full faculty at the faculty meeting in March.

 e) Check course enrollment figures for the spring semester.

-Budget requests for the following academic year are due mid-December.
+Budget requests for the following academic year are due in January.

 In December, the Dean of the Faculty solicits annual activity report updates from all faculty, with a due date in early January.
 Faculty are asked to give copies to chairs.
 The annual updates facilitate spring semester conversations between each chair, the dean of the faculty, the president, and the provost.
 See February for details.